When shopping for kitchen knives, you’ll notice brands using the terms “forged” and “stamped” in their advertising.

 Differences Between Forged and Stamped Knives

-Now that you know how forged and stamped knives are made and have a general idea of the differences, let’s dig deeper.
-In the following sections, I’ll cover the key differences between these knife types.
+Now that you know how forged and stamped knives are made, let’s review the key differences.

 Forged knife blades are thicker than stamped.
 That is because they start with a block of a metal alloy.
 Stamped knives are punched out from thin sheets of metal.